-The small rubber rings on the Cricut Maker roller bar are called star wheels.
+The small white rings on the Cricut Maker roller bar are called star wheels.
 These help to keep materials from shifting during cutting, particularly when using the Print Then Cut feature.
 However, they can leave track marks on your thicker materials, especially soft materials such as leather, felt, and craft foam.

-The good news is, on the Cricut Maker you can move them out of the way when cutting thicker materials!
+The good news is, on the Cricut Maker you can move them out of the way when cutting thicker materials.

 If the carriage is in the way, power your machine OFF, then gently move the carriage to either side until you have enough room to maneuver the star wheels.
 Continue to move the carriage out of the way as needed while moving the star wheels.